-Although there are some people that managed to maintain their exercise and continue to workout at home throughout lockdown, for many of us this wasn’t the case.
-Therefore, it may be time to grab your Nike discount codes and shop some new gym wear that is comfortable and on trend.
+Although there are some people that managed to maintain their exercise and continue to work out at home throughout lockdown, for many of us this wasn’t the case.
+Therefore, it may be time to grab your Nike discount codes and shop for some new gym wear that is comfortable and on-trend.

 Once you have your suitable gym attire, the next step to do is to start planning your workout session.
 Not only do you want to plan your workout, but your routine too.
 You want to ensure that your workout is meaningful and is going to help you to get to the end goal that you are working towards.

 If it has been a while since you have worked out, you will definitely want to start small and gradually build up your workout.
 So, put a plan in place as to how you are going to build up your workout routine over a course of a few weeks.
 Everyone will have different goals and your body may take longer to get used to more intense workouts than others, so make sure you put together your own workout plan that is bespoke to your body.
 Getting a PT to help you can also be hugely beneficial.

 Not only does it help to have long-term goals, but short-term goals are particularly important when you are beginning to work out again.
 Is your goal to feel fitter?
 Be stronger?
 Or do you have a competition in mind that you want to achieve?
 You need to take all this into consideration when setting goals and putting your fitness plan together.
 It’s also helpful to work backward from the date of a competition, as this will ensure that you have planned enough time to be as fit and as strong as you can for the event.